How do the vaccines affect pregnancy and fertility?

 None of the Covid vaccines contain the live virus and so there is no risk that pregnant women or their babies could get Covid-19 from the vaccine.
 It is common for pregnant women to receive non-live virus vaccines, such as the flu vaccine, in pregnancy to protect themselves and their baby.

 Covid vaccines are effective in protecting people from severe illness from Covid-19.
 Although uncommon, there is an increased risk of severe illness due to Covid-19 infection in later stage pregnancy.
-If you are pregnant, you should discuss the risks and benefits of vaccination with your doctor, nurse or midwife, including the latest evidence on safety and which vaccines you can receive.
+If you are pregnant, you should discuss the risks and benefits of vaccination with your doctor, nurse or midwife, including the latest evidence on the safety and which vaccines you can receive.

 What do the experts say?